 Vitamin D plays a vital role in the human body.
 It’s responsible for regulating the absorption of calcium and phosphorus.
 It also impacts bone health, inflammation, immune function, and cellular growth .

 Unfortunately, over 40% of Americans are insufficient or deficient in vitamin D , putting them at a greater risk of developing a wide range of chronic diseases.
-The average adult needs between 600–800 international units (IU) of vitamin D per day , which you can get from sun exposure, supplementation, and foods high in vitamin D.
+The average adult needs between 600–800 international units (IU) of vitamin D per day , which you can get from sun exposure, vitamin D3 supplements, and foods high in vitamin D.

 If you spend most of your time indoors or live somewhere that doesn’t get a lot of sunshine, adding more vitamin-D-rich foods to your diet could help prevent a deficiency.
 Below, we’ll discuss ten tasty, nutritious foods that are high in vitamin D (as well as an at-home Vitamin D Test to consider taking).